jtomchak/transform-for-good/README.md

     - zero config
     - importability

 > Explicit is often a better pattern than implicit because it requires others to understand how things are globally configured.
-This is in this spirit are babel-plugin-macros designed.
+In this spirit are babel-plugin-macros designed.
 However, some things do need to be implicit, and those kinds of babel plugins can't be turned into macros.

-- the idea of syntaic macro it's well suited for babel-plugin-macros
+- the idea of syntactic macro it's well suited for babel-plugin-macros

 ### What would it take to enable JS Macros to open stage proposals to actual implementations?

 [TC-39 Proposals](https://github.com/tc39/proposals#stage-1)

-### Possible JavaScript Language Extensions ?
+### Possible JavaScript Language Extensions?

 An extension language is a programming language interpreter offered by an application program, so that users can write macros or even full-fledged programs to extend the original application.
 Extension languages have a C interface (it is usually C, but it could be any other compiled language), and can be given access to the C data structures.
 Likewise, there are C routines to access the extension language data structures.
 ~ [GNU Language extensions](https://www.gnu.org/software/guile/docs/master/guile-tut.html/What-are-scripting-and-extension-languages.html)